artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 # Setup a Local Devnet

-This document aims to guide you in compiling Artela code, configuring, and generating a testnet setup consisting of a minimum of four validators.
+This document aims to guide you in compiling Artela code, configuring, and generating a betanet setup consisting of a minimum of four validators.
 Subsequently, we will outline how to deploy these configuration and data files to four individual machines.

 > Note: open 26656 and 26657 out port for all machines.
 >